GoogleCloudPlatform/community/tutorials/using-cloud-vpn-with-juniper-srx/index.md

 There are two ways to create VPN gateways on GCP: using the Google Cloud Platform Console and using the [`gcloud` command-line tool](https://cloud.google.com/sdk/).
 This section describes how to perform the tasks using the GCP Console.
-To see the `gcloud` commands for performing these tasks, see the [appendix](#appendix-using-gcloud-commands).
+For the `gcloud` commands for performing these tasks, see the [appendix](#appendix-using-gcloud-commands).

 ### Initial tasks

-Complete the following procedures before configuring either a dynamic or static GCP VPN gateway and tunnel.
+Complete the following procedures before configuring a GCP VPN gateway and tunnel.

 #### Select a GCP project